 Tasks is very simple and doesn’t provide a lot of extra functionality, giving it a similar feel to the Reminders app on your Mac, iPad, or iPhone.
 It’s also free, which makes it a very appealing option.

-If you’re not planning on using CalDAV-Sync or SmoothSync, or you just want a different app, you can download Reminder for iCloud/iOS/iPhone ($2.99).
+If you’re not planning on using CalDAV-Sync or SmoothSync, or you just want a different app, you can download Reminder for iCloud/iOS/iPhone ($2.99) [No longer available].
 It provides the same functionality and syncs with iCloud.
 Unfortunately, Reminder for iCloud/iOS/iPhone isn’t free, and at $3 it’s tough to justify it over a free alternative.

 Connecting to iCloud From Android